-Meliana was accused of "insulting Islam" for her complaint two years earlier about the loudspeaker volume of a mosque near her house in Tanjung Balai City, North Sumatra Province.
-On the morning of 22 July 2016, Meliana told a neighbour that, for the last eight years, the sound of a nearby mosque was becoming too loud.
-Her statement was later misinterpreted by many people in the city and she was accused of expressing objection to the call for prayer (adzan) from the mosque.
+Meliana, an ethnic Chinese Buddhist woman, was accused with 'insulting Islam' after complaining about the volume of the loudspeaker used by a local mosque in Tanjung Balai, North Sumatera.
+Her statement was misinterpreted by many people in the city and she was accused of expressing objection to the call for prayer (adzan) from the mosque.
+Meliana was convicted of blasphemy on 21 August 2018 by the Medan District Court in North Sumatra Province.